 More RPG Maker Horror Games!

-Last week I put together 5 of my favorite RPG Maker horror games.
-5 is a pretty small number though, and because of that I had to make my selections carefully.
+Last week I put together five of my favorite RPG Maker horror games.
+Five is a pretty small number though, and because of that I had to make my selections carefully.
 You know, for optimum awesome.
 Still, I won’t deny that there are more incredibly awesome games available, whether or not I had the opportunity to play them.

 That’s why I’m putting together another list of RPG Maker horror games to keep you up at night!

 There’s no particular order to this list this time.
 These are games I’ve either played myself, or watched someone else play.
-The reasons why they’re not included in the first list would be because I either simply found the first list of games better overall, or (like in the case of Forest of Drizzling Rain) just because I didn’t play them myself, and didn’t think it would be fair to rank a game I didn’t experience on my own.
+They’re not included in the first list would be because I either simply found the first list of games better overall, or (like in the case of Forest of Drizzling Rain) because I didn’t play them myself, and didn’t think it would be fair to rank a game I didn’t experience on my own.

 Remember, all these games are free to download!

-Also, like in the last post, there are also spoiler-free walkthroughs linked at the end of each game for your convenience, because I know how frustrating it can be to repeatedly die just because you can’t figure out what the hell to do :3
+Also, like in the last post, there are also spoiler-free walkthroughs linked at the end of each game for your convenience.
+I know how frustrating it can be to repeatedly die just because you can’t figure out what to do :3

 Forest of Drizzling Rain (Kirisame Ga Furu Mori)